-This hole in the wall friteshuis is an Amsterdam institution.
+This hole-in-the-wall friteshuis is an Amsterdam institution.
 Serving up delicious fries since 1957 with a choice of 25 sauces; there’s always a long queue but it moves swiftly.
-I’ve been twice now and I go for the large size with mayonnaise and spicy ketchup.
+I go for the large size with mayonnaise and spicy ketchup.
 A small portion of fries start from €2.30 and the sauces start from €0.70 per sauce per portion.

 De Hapjeshoek is a small Surinamese sandwich shop and takeaway located in Waterlooplein metro station.
-Despite the terrible translation of the name, it means “snack corner” in English, the food was good.
-We went for the sandwich pom, a Surinamese chicken curry baguette and spekkoek which is a dense, multi-layered sweet cake.
+Despite the terrible translation of the name, it means “snack corner” in English, the food is good.
+The sandwich pom, a Surinamese chicken curry baguette and spekkoek which is a dense, multi-layered sweet cake are very good.
 2 sandwiches, 1 slice of cake and 2 bottles of water came to €12.

 Walia Ibex is an Ethiopian restaurant on the fringe of De Pijp.
-This was the first time I’d eaten Ethiopan and it was a fun experience.
-All the dishes you order are served up on a flat bread.
+All the dishes you order are served up on flat bread.
 How you get through the food is up to you: you can dip the bread, scoop the food or make little food parcels.
 We ordered a combination of meat and vegetarian dishes, ranging from a lentil dahl to a beef curry.
 The food was good, if a little greasy.
 It’s more about the experience though.
 The banana beer was also much better than it sounds.
 Meal for 2 with drinks €40.

 Café Restaurant Amsterdam: